tdwg/bdq/tg2/_review/index.md

 : Draft Standard

 Abstract
 : BDQ Core is a **Draft** TDWG standard maintained by the [BDQ Core Maintenance Interest Group](https://www.tdwg.org/standards/bdq/#maintenance-group">).
-BDQ Core is based on a Data Quality [Fitness for Use Framework](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/bdqffdq/index.md) which provides a vocabulary for how to describe and evaluate data quality.
+BDQ Core is based on a Data Quality Fitness for Use Framework (Veiga et al. 2017) which provides a vocabulary for how to describe and evaluate data quality.
 BDQ Core is a suite of tests and related vocabularies that are intended to evaluate the 'quality' or 'fitness for use' of biodiversity data that use the [Darwin Core standard](https://dwc.tdwg.org/) for particular data quality needs.

 Preferred Citation
 : BDQ Core Maintenance Group.
 2024.
 Biodiversity Data Quality Core. https://www.tdwg.org/standards/ToBeDetermined